+Family Fun Day = MASSIVE SUCCESS!
 We started out with a family work out.
 Dad led the brood with some static stretching before we ran a couple laps around the backyard and finished the morning with some freestyle soccer.
 After cooling off with a super smoothie, we heading out to a free attraction in theContinue reading “Homeschool Journal: Tampa & Family Fun”

 V was not really excited about school this year.
 Her confused persona is playing tug of war with the idea of playing & singing like a kid and complaining & moping like a disgruntled teenager.